 Quick Tips from SERVPRO of South Tampa on Preventing Mold Growth

-The rainy season has arrived, and with that the opportunity for mold growth presents itself.
+The rainy season is upon us, and with that, the opportunity for mold growth presents itself.
 Due to this, we recommend that you call SERVPRO of South Tampa at the first signs of any moisture or growth.
 If you have discovered mold in your Tampa area home or office, we are here to help.

 How mold gets into a house or building:

 Mold and fungal spores occur naturally outdoors, where fungi are the earth’s most important recyclers.
 Indoors, mold needs moisture to grow; it becomes a problem only where there is water damage, elevated and prolonged humidity, or dampness.
 Common sources in the Tampa area of excessive indoor moisture that can lead to mold problems include:

 * flooding from surface waters (i.e., overflowing streets) or from severe storms;

 * roof leaks from damaged or missing roofing materials, blocked gutters;